 Think of a goodbye ritual

-Professional head teachers of daycare centers recommend parents creating a goodbye ritual to ensure a happy and hassle-free drop-off for your kiddo.
+Professional teachers of daycare centers and preschools recommend parents creating a goodbye ritual to ensure a happy and hassle-free drop-off for your kiddo.
 It could be anything like a high-five, a peck on your kid’s cheeks, saying that you love your little one, and hugging him or her in a warm embrace.

 Then, try this routine daily before each day of the drop-off so that your kid understands that he will part from his parents and leave the comforts of home.
 The daily farewell will put a limit on parents too, as they will not stay longer near the door to make the drop-off easy and anxiety-free.
-You can look up Preschool Daycare near you for the academic and emotional development of your little one.
+You can look up Preschool Daycares near you for the academic and emotional development of your little one.

 Carry something that smells and feels of home

 When your baby is reminded of his home, it will make his initial trips to the daycare center a tad easier and comfort your little one on the challenging days.
 Carry something that feels or smells of the home during the drop-off.
 It could be items like the kid’s blanket, mom’s scarf, dad’s t-shirt, and things like that.
 You can give your child a laminated family photograph so that he can hold on to the same and remember the family members.